EventsMapSearch+

 • afterwork.art

-Walter Benjamin wrote of “latent capital” when reflecting on collecting as a passion capable of reactivating what is old — “a coup aimed at what is typical and classifiable”, at authority and tradition.
-In this sense, collecting becomes a practice with subversive potential that resists the linear narratives and hierarchies of conventional art history.
+Walter Benjamin wrote of ‘latent capital’ when reflecting on collecting as a passion capable of reactivating what is old, ‘a coup aimed at what is typical and classifiable’, at authority and tradition.
+In this sense, collecting becomes a practice with subversive potential, one that resists the linear narratives and hierarchies of conventional art history.

-Andrzej Skrzyński’s collection defies organization by medium: paintings, photographs, sculptures, objects, and films form a single, intertwined field rather than separate categories.
-There is no privileged chronology; works by emerging artists coexist with those of established figures.
-The collection is shaped by subjective, often impulsive decisions — encounters, affinities, and moments of fascination — rather than mechanical accumulation.
+Andrzej Skrzyński’s collection defies organization by medium.
+Paintings, photographs, sculptures, objects, and films form a single, intertwined field rather than separate categories.
+There is no privileged chronology: works by emerging artists coexist with those of established figures.

-The latent capital of this collection does not reside only in market value or speculative potential.
-It is symbolic capital accumulated through attention, risk, and long-term engagement, activated through display, encounter, and reinterpretation.
+The latent capital of this collection does not reside in market value or speculative potential.
+It is a symbolic capital, accumulated through attention, risk, and long-term engagement, and activated through display, encounter, and reinterpretation.

-This selection inaugurates a new exhibition cycle devoted to the practice of collecting and opens a space for reflection on the culture-forming role of private collections and the shifting boundaries between private and public.
+This selection from Andrzej Skrzyński’s collection inaugurates a new exhibition cycle devoted to the practice of collecting.
+It opens a space for reflection on the culture-forming role of private collections and on the shifting boundaries between private and public.

 Free